A Decade Of Promise Is Finally Being Realized

 A recent article on CloudTech celebrated the 10 year anniversary of DevOps.
 After almost a decade, DevOps has finally crossed the chasm.
 The article references the 2019 Accelerate State of DevOps Report, which is the largest and longest-running research of its kind, drawing from six years of research and data from more than 31,000 professionals worldwide.

-“The benefits of these remodeled IT environments are only growing in popularity.
+“The benefits of these remodelled IT environments are only growing in popularity.
 A 2018 survey of 2,400 developers and general IT professionals, conducted by the Cloud Native Computing Foundation, found the use of serverless technology had grown 22% in one year.
 As enterprises look to reap the benefits of digital transformation and cloud-native technologies, the adoption rate of DevOps will only grow.”

 Our findings are consistent with the CloudTech article.
-Over the past several years, we have noticed a considerable increase in the interest of DevOps, particularly with clients moving legacy applications into modern cloud infrastructure.
+Over the past several years, we have noticed a considerable increase in the adoption of DevOps, particularly with clients moving legacy applications into modern cloud infrastructure.

 Here are a few of the other trends from the report that we’re are seeing with our clients.